rreusser/regl-gpu-lines/README.md

 > Pure GPU line drawing for [regl](https://github.com/regl-project/regl)

 This module implements a very general command for drawing lines using the [regl](https://github.com/regl-project/regl) WebGL library.

-Architecturally, it has two goals.
+Architecturally, it has two goals:

-**Data lives on the GPU.** The CPU does not ever need to touch the data.
+- **Data lives on the GPU.** The CPU does not ever need to touch the data.
 Data lives on the GPU, allowing to draw thousands of separate lines with just two WebGL draw calls.

-**Minimize unnecessary constraints.** Although it facilitates setup, projection, colors, blending, and even GLSL attributes and varyings are up to you.
+- **Minimize unnecessary constraints.** Although it facilitates setup, projection, colors, blending, and even GLSL attributes and varyings are up to you.
 Think of it as a data flow framework for line rendering with which you can build the line rendering you require.

 <p>
   <div><a href="https://rreusser.github.io/regl-gpu-lines/docs/debug.html">Live demo &rarr;</a></div>